 by some faculty of the Worker's and Peasant's Red Army (RKKA) Military Academy to describe the complexity of modern war.
-A. A. Svechin, in a series of lectures on strategy given at the academy in 1923 and 1924, proposed an intermediate category of war that he called operational art.

-Svechin defined operational art as the "totality of maneuvers and battles in a given part of a theater of military action directed toward the achievement of the common goal, set as final in the given period of the campaign."
-In this way strategy set the parameters for the conduct of operational art, which in turn served as the conceptual bridge between strategy and tactics.
+A. A. Svechin, in a series of lectures on strategy given at the academy in 1923 and 1924, proposed an intermediate category of war that he called operational art.15 of the common goal, set as final in the given period of the campaign."
+16 In this way strategy set the parameters for the conduct of operational art, which in turn served as the conceptual bridge between strategy and tactics.
 To put it another way, "battle is the means of the operation.
 Tactics are the material of operational art.
 The operation is the means of strategy, and operational art is the material of strategy."
-Commanders were to use operational art to link together tactical successes into operational bounds designed to achieve a strategic goal.
+17 Commanders were to use operational art to link together tactical successes into operational bounds designed to achieve a strategic goal.
+18